Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How do I prepare for an allergy test?

 Talk to your healthcare provider about all medicines you take.
 Some medicines may keep the allergy test from working correctly.
 You may need to stop taking certain medicines days, weeks, or months before your test.
 Examples include antihistamines, topical steroids, and medicines to stop vertigo or relieve insomnia.
 Your provider will tell you if you need to stop any medicine, and when to stop it.
-He or she will also tell you when you can start taking the medicine again after your allergy test.
+Your provider will also tell you when you can start taking the medicine again after your allergy test.

 What are the different kinds of allergy tests?